pintugiri/Loan-Approval-Prediction-SQL-version-/README.md

 ---

-You can now include these queries and results in the README file for your project.
-Let me know if you'd like any additional information or modifications!

----

 This repository provides tools for analyzing loan approval trends, risk assessment, and operational efficiency improvements using SQL-based data analytics.
 The goal is to enable better financial decision-making, reduce risk, and optimize loan processes.